DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 It probably could even knock down angel in air.

 It was as in records of the great war.
-Originally spirits' hero wasn't someone humans fight.
+Originally spirits' hero wasn't someone humans could fight.

 But even so...